webpack/webpack.js.org/src/content/configuration/resolve.md

 `boolean`

-When enabled, webpack would prefer to resolve module requests as relative requests than modules from `node_modules` directories.
+When enabled, webpack would prefer to resolve module requests as relative requests instead of using modules from `node_modules` directories.

 __webpack.config.js__